bryn-heath/primes/README.md

 ### `Happy with`

-I happy with the overall simplicity (we can always refactor) Works well as a small app (this test didn't really need branches or extra components) My solution achieves a few results, for example a function that returns multi dimensional array but it also used to render the grid.
+I happy with the overall simplicity (we can always refactor).\
+Works well as a small app (this test didn't really need branches or extra components).\
+My solution achieves a few results, for example a function that returns multi dimensional array but it also used to render the grid.\

 ### 'Thanks'